Description

 Applying this definition to our asset in some examples:

-• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum reduction from previous high of -79.1 days of JD.com is smaller, thus worse.
+• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum drop from peak to valley of -79.1 days of JD.com is smaller, thus worse.

 MaxDuration: